-I look forward to welcoming you to our Open Evening where you will have the opportunity to speak with our dedicated team of Sixth Form teachers.
+The current COVID restrictions also means we are unable to run our annual Sixth Form Open Evening.
+I would therefore encourage you to take a look at our promotional video on our school website where you will have the opportunity to hear from our staff and students.
 Should you have any further questions or queries, please do not hesitate to get in contact with me.